Preadmission Screening and Resident Review

 This Report reviews state PASRR Level I tools and Minimum Data Set (MDS) data.
 Shows that most state Level I initial screens have insufficient or overly restrictive triggers and fail to identify all individuals who should be referred to Level II.
 Detailed reports are provided to each state.
 Level I results validated by analysis of MDS data, showing that many NF residents with serious mental illness have not been appropriately identified by PASRR.

 2015 Review of State PASRR Policies and Procedures National Report

-This Report updates the findings of the 2014 National Report on state PASRR Level I preliminary screening tools and MDS nursing home data.
-Working with states, the Level I data elements were modified slightly, but analysis still indicates that Level I tools in many states do not contain the all of the necessary triggers to identify individuals who could have SMI or ID and should be fully evaluated by PASRR Level II.
+This Report updates the findings of the 2014 national report on state PASRR Level I preliminary screening tools and MDS nursing home data.
+Working with states, the Level I data elements were modified slightly, but analysis still indicates that Level I tools in many states do not contain all of the necessary triggers to identify individuals who could have SMI or ID and should be fully evaluated by PASRR Level II.
 Nursing home data indicates that in most states PASRR under‐identifies individuals with serious mental illness, and to a lesser extent, intellectual disability — which corroborates the Level I findings.
-Detailed reports provided to each state.
+Detailed reports are provided to each state.

 2016 Review of State PASRR Policies and Procedures National Report

 This Report updates the findings of our 2015 national report on nursing home data, and begins a new analysis of measures that states can use to help support quality monitoring and quality improvement (QM/QI) in their PASRR programs.
 Nursing home data continue to indicate that in most states, while PASRR is working fairly well at identifying individuals with ID and related conditions, PASRR significantly under‐identifies individuals with SMI.